My journey to the International Olympiad in Informatics

-This is the story of how I ended up qualifying for the toughest high school programming contest in the world (IOI), without knowing hardly anything about it.
+This is the story of how I ended up qualifying for the toughest high school programming contest in the world (IOI).

 Solving an NP-hard problem, without knowing of NP-hard problems

 Initially I thought the Nationals would conflict with my study trip to Barcelona in mid-March, but when the final dates regarding Barcelona were set, the possibility of making it only 8 hours late to the Nationals appeared.
 This sudden change of plans meant I had to tackle the qualification round with almost no training.
 I also discovered all solutions had to be written in C, C++ or Pascal, none of which I knew.